canjs/canjs/guides/getting-started-tutorial/observables.md

 ### Converted Computes

-Computes are also useful for creating links to properties within Observes.
+Computes are also useful for creating links to properties within Observables.
 One of the most frequent examples of this is when converting from one unit to another.